Clean Linux OS

 APP_PORT=443

-• Restart XorMon NG (as xormon)
+• Restart XorMon (as xormon)

 cd ~/xormon-ng